openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 * `ov::Core::import_model`
 * `ov::Core::query_model`

-accept a variable list of properties as last arguments.
-Each property in such parameters lists should be used as a function call to pass a property value with a specified property type.
+accept a selection of properties as last arguments.
+Each of the properties should be used as a function call to pass a property value with a specified property type.

 @sphinxtabset